 Hi there.
 I’m Will Wilkinson.
-I’m Vice President for Policy at the Niskanen Center, a think tank in Washington, D.C., but I live in Iowa City, where I’m an Adjunct Assistant Professor of Creative Writing at the University of Iowa.
-Before I started at Niskanen in September, I was U.S. politics correspondent for The Economist.
-I finished an MFA in creative writing at the University of Houston in May.
+I’m Vice President for Policy at the Niskanen Center, a think tank in Washington, D.C.
+I live in Iowa City, where this past academic year I was Adjunct Assistant Professor of Creative Writing at the University of Iowa.
+Before I started at Niskanen last year, I was U.S. politics correspondent for The Economist.
+I completed an MFA in creative writing at the University of Houston in 2015.
 I studied fiction writing there, and I’m about halfway done with a novel, a story of unrequited love among bloggers and think tanks wonks in mid-oughts D.C.

 My work has appeared in The Atlantic, The Economist, The Daily, The Boston Review, Reason, Forbes, The Daily Beast, Bloomberg, Slate, Prospect, and a variety of other publication online and off.
 I’ve been a columnist for The Week, a regular writer for The Economist‘s Free Exchange economics blog, a regular on Bloggingheads TV, and a regular commentator for American Public Media’s radio program Marketplace.
 I also dabble in illustration.